 Officially, research indicates the term “Foodie” first appeared in print in 1980 as part of an article penned by food critic Gael Greene.
 In particular, during his time writing for New York Magazine.
 It then became more widely used several years later, following the publication of “The Official Foodie Handbook” by Paul Levy and Ann Barr.

-Although an expression that once divided opinion, it has since been a proud description among food lovers, bloggers and world-class chefs.
-One that shows affection, passion and a desire to embrace food in all its glory.
+Although having once divided opinion, it has since been a proud description among food lovers, bloggers and world-class chefs.
+As well as a way of advertising food experiences.
+An expression that shows affection, passion and a desire to embrace food in all its glory.

 What is a Foodie by definition